 The evidence of British settlers is very satisfactory regarding the possibility of cultivating cotton of good quality to an almost unlimited extent.
 One witness predicts, that the first three or four large canals (for irrigation as well as transit) made in India, would drive the American cotton entirely out of the market, from the much lower cost of production in India.
-American cotton costs 6d. per pound at the English ports: Indian, of equal quality, might, it is alleged, be delivered there from any part of India at a cost of $1\frac{1}{2}d$. per pound.§ port, p.
-4. † Third Report.-Evidence of Mr. W. Balston, † Public Works, p.
-29. pp. 64; 98.
+American cotton costs 6d. per pound at the English ports: Indian, of equal quality, might, it is alleged, be delivered there from any part of India at a cost of $1\frac{1}{2}d$. per pound.

-Even supposing this representation to be somewhat sanguine and highly-coloured, it is most desirable that a vigorous effort should be made to restore the ancient staple product of India, by making one grand experiment-whether slave labour may not be beaten out of the market by the cheapest and most abundant supply of free labour which could possibly be desired.
-In the cultivation and manufacture of cotton, all the requirements of England and of India (national and individual) are combined : capital, skill, and careful superintendence, would find remunerative exercise on the one side; and, on the other, large masses of people, now half-starved, would be employed; and men, women, and even children could work together in families-an arrangement always much desired in India.
+Even supposing this representation to be somewhat sanguine and highly-coloured, it is most desirable that a vigorous effort should be made to restore the ancient staple product of India, by making one grand experiment-whether slave labour may not be beaten out of the market by the cheapest port, p.
+4. † Third Report.-Evidence of Mr. W. Balston, pp. 64; 98. † Public Works, p.
+29. and most abundant supply of free labour which could possibly be desired.
+In the cultivation and manufacture of cotton, all the requirements of England and of India (national and individual) are combined: capital, skill, and careful superintendence, would find remunerative exercise on the one side; and, on the other, large masses of people, now half-starved, would be employed; and men, women, and even children could work together in families-an arrangement always much desired in India.

-Evidence of Captain Ouchterlony .- Third Re-
+Evidence of Captain Ouchterlony.-Third Re-

-Neither is there any reason why the manufacture of the finer fabrics-of goldwrought and embroidered muslins-should not be resumed as an article of export.
+Neither is there any reason why the manufacture of the finer fabrics-of gold-wrought and embroidered muslins-should not be resumed as an article of export.
 They are quite peculiar to India, and must remain so.
-The temperature of the country; the delicate touch of the small supple native fingers; the exquisite, artistic tact in managing the gorgeous colouring: all these points combine in producing effects which have been strangely undervalued in Eng-The barbaric pearl and gold, the land. diamonds of Golconda, the emeralds and pearls, have led us to overlook the incomparable delicacy of Indian manufactures.
+The temperature of the country; the delicate touch of the small supple native fingers; the exquisite, artistic tact in managing the gorgeous colouring: all these points combine in producing effects which have been strangely undervalued in England.
+The barbaric pearl and gold, the diamonds of Golconda, the emeralds and pearls, have led us to overlook the incomparable delicacy of Indian manufactures.

 Shawls are almost the only exceptional article amid general neglect.
 The French, always discriminating in such matters, have shown more appreciation of the value of native manipulation.
 Several factories, called "filatures," have been for many years established in their settlement at Pondicherry, and where, properly organised and superintended by practical men, the profit yielded is stated at no less than thirty per cent. per annum on the capital invested.
-A parliamentary witness says, if three times the amount could have been spun, it would have found ready purchasers.
-It is, however, asserted, that the assessments are not half as high in Pondicherry as in the neighbouring British territory.
+A parliamentary witness says, if three times the amount could have been spun, it would have found ready purchasers. | It is, however, asserted, that the assessments are not half as high in Pondicherry as in the neighbouring British territory.

 The point long doubtful, whether the English constitution could ever bear permanent residence and active occupation in India, appears to be solved by the concurrent testimony of the planters, whose evidence before a committee of the House of Commons, has been so largely quoted.
-Their stalwart frames and healthy appearance, after twenty, and even thirty years' experience, went far to confirm their statements, that
+Their stalwart frames and healthy appearance, after twenty, and even thirty years' experience, went far to confirm their statements, that out-door employment in the more temperate localities, was, even in India, favourable rather than detrimental to health.
+It is still an open question, how far their children or grandchildren may thrive there; and to what extent early transplantation to schools in the sanitaria afforded by the Neilgherries and other hilly tracts, may operate in preventing physical deterioration.

-§ Evidence of Mr. W. Balston .- Third Report, p.
+§ Evidence of Mr. W. Balston.-Third Report, p.
 98.

-|| Evidence of Captain Ouchterlony .- Third Report, pp. 13; 37.
+^{||} Evidence of Captain Ouchterlony.-Third Report, pp. 13; 37.